Scouting: Co-educational

-There have been different approaches to co-educational Scouting.
-Some countries have maintained separate Scouting organizations for boys and girls, In other countries, especially within Europe, Scouting and Guiding have merged, and there is a single organization for boys and girls, which is a member of both the WOSM and the WAGGGS.
-The United States-based Boy Scouts of America permitted girls to join in early 2018.
+There have been different approaches to co-education in the Scout Movement.
+Some countries have maintained separate organizations for boys and girls, In other countries, especially within Europe, Scout and Guide organizations have merged and there is a single organization for boys and girls.
+The United States–based Boy Scouts of America permitted girls to join in early 2018.
 In others, such as Australia and the United Kingdom, the national Scout association has opted to admit both boys and girls, but is only a member of the WOSM, while the national Guide association has remained as a separate movement and member of the WAGGGS.
-In some countries like Greece, Slovenia and Spain there are separate associations of Scouts (members of WOSM) and guides (members of WAGGGS), both admitting boys and girls.
+In some countries like Greece, Slovenia and Spain there are separate associations for Scouts, that are members of WOSM, and for Guides, that are members of WAGGGS, both admitting boys and girls.

 The Scout Association in the United Kingdom has been co-educational at all levels since 1991, and this was optional for groups until the year 2000 when new sections were required to accept girls.
-The Scout Association transitioned all Scout groups and sections across the UK to become co-educational by January 2007, the year of Scouting's centenary.
-The traditional Baden-Powell Scouts' Association has been co-educational since its formation in 1970.
+The Scout Association transitioned all Scout groups and sections across the UK to become co-educational by January 2007, the year of the Scout Movement's centenary.
+The traditionalist Baden-Powell Scouts' Association has been co-educational since its formation in 1970.

 In the United States, the Cub Scout and Boy Scout programs of the BSA were for boys only until 2018; it has changed its policies and is now inviting girls to join, as local packs organize all-girl dens (same uniform, same book, same activities).
 For youths age 14 and older, Venturing has been co-educational since the 1930s.
-The Girl Scouts of the USA (GSUSA) is an independent organization for girls and young women only.
+The Girl Scouts of the USA (GSUSA) is an independent organization founded in 1912 for girls and young women only.
 Adult leadership positions in the BSA and GSUSA are open to both men and women.

 In 2006, of the 155 WOSM member National Scout Organizations (representing 155 countries), 122 belonged only to WOSM, and 34 belonged to both WOSM and WAGGGS.
 Of the 122 which belonged only to WOSM, 95 were open to boys and girls in some or all program sections, and 20 were only for boys.
 All 34 that belonged to both WOSM and WAGGGS were open to boys and girls.

 WAGGGS had 144 Member Organizations in 2007 and 110 of them belonged only to WAGGGS.
 Of these 110, 17 were coeducational and 93 admitted only girls.